min2ha/ukwa-site/content/target/55040/index.en.md

   "subject": "UK General Election 2017"
 }

-# Infoism: The Manifestos 2017 – a library and information studies perspective

 A blog post reviewing the UK General Election 2017 manifestos and what they say about libraries.